5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero

 Access the application or the Ready column to see if Nexus is functioning properly.
 Administrator/admin123 is the default user and password.

-As an illustration, the “cluster” variable in my cluster was defined as follows: https://console-openshift-console.apps.cluster-mqh7n.mqh7n.sandbox2145.opentlc.com.
+As an example, the “cluster” variable in my cluster was defined as follows: https://console-openshift-console.apps.cluster-mqh7n.mqh7n.sandbox2145.opentlc.com.
 Considering how crucial this is, change your cluster variable.

 cluster=apps.cluster-mqh7n.mqh7n.sandbox2145.opentlc.com helm upgrade --install --repo=https://redhat-cop.github.io/helm-charts gitea gitea --set db.password=openshift --set hostname=gitea-cicd.$cluster -n cicd